 In my first lecture each semester on civil procedure, rather than walking through the syllabus (which even I find tedious), I walk through the stages of civil proceedings up until trial.
-The assessment for the unit is structured around a litigation simulation so the proceedings are often the civil matter that they are about to act in.
+I structure the assessment for the unit around a litigation simulation so the proceedings are often the civil matter that they are about to act in.

 At each stage in the overview:

 - We talk about what we’ll learn in the unit that will help to understand that stage of the proceedings.